Skip to Main Content

 Two Centuries in the Same Stone Walls

 Restaurants that survive two centuries do so by serving a community, not a trend.
 In Italy's walled towns, that means anchoring to regional cooking at a time when regional specificity is both the product and the argument.
 Buca di Sant'Antonio has been making that argument since before Escoffier codified French cuisine, before the first edition of the Michelin Guide was printed.
-Its continuity is a data point worth taking seriously.

 Where Buca Sits in Lucca's Dining Picture

 Lucca's restaurant scene is smaller and more concentrated than Florence's or Siena's, but it has genuine range across price and format.
 At the lower end, Il Mecenate operates at the € tier with a casual Tuscan approach.
 Buca di Sant'Antonio occupies the €€ bracket alongside All'Olivo, another address with Tuscan roots and comparable positioning.
-Moving up the register, Giglio operates at €€€ with a classic cuisine orientation, while L'Imbuto sits at the leading of the local price range with a creative, contemporary format.
+Moving up the register, Giglio operates at €€€ with a classic cuisine orientation, while L'Imbuto sits at the top of the local price range with a creative, contemporary format.
 For something outside the Italian tradition entirely, Nida covers Japanese at the same €€ price point.

 Within that map, Buca di Sant'Antonio occupies a specific and defensible position: mid-range pricing, Michelin recognition, and a format built around traditional Tuscan cooking executed with institutional consistency.
 For visitors to Lucca who want to eat within the city's own culinary grammar rather than above or beside it, the choice set is relatively narrow.
 Buca is the address with the longest continuous record in that bracket.